Pete Davidson and Machine Gun Kelly Strip Down to Their Underwear

 Adele ‘Not Fazed’ by Conversation Around Her 100 Lb.
 Weight Loss

 Is SKIMS next?
-Pete Davidson is finally giving fans a peek into what he'd be like if he had social media!
-The 28-year-old Saturday Night Live comedian teamed up with his pal, Machine Gun Kelly, for an Instagram takeover on Monday night on the official Calvin Klein account.
+Pete Davidson is finally giving fans a peek into what he'd be like if he had social media again!
+On Monday night, the 28-year-old Saturday Night Live comedian teamed up with his pal, Machine Gun Kelly, for an Instagram takeover of Calvin Klein's account.

 "You can tell me what you think," Davidson told Kelly at one point, pulling down his jeans.
 "So obviously, fluff up the boys."